derekhubbard/derekhubbard.github.io/_posts/2015-01-11-there-are-no-problems-there-are-no-challenges.markdown

 ---

 layout: post
-title: "There Are No Problems.
-There Are No Challenges."
+title: "There Are No Problems,  There Are No Challenges."
 date: 2015-01-11
 published: true